JurajDoncevic/FunctionalExtensions/README.md

         // additional user-defined methods go here
 }
 ```
-With just this, the provider can be used:
+With just that, the provider can be used:
 ```csharp
 // dbContext and id are initialized somewhere above ...